janschill/solid-comment/README.md

   - [x] Input form should be hidden, when logged out
 - [x] Improve DOM and component rendering
   - render text when no comments
+- Change from persisting the WebID of the authors to persisting all comment URLs

 ## Usage